ifjames/RevampedKolekta/replit.md

   * Added responsive breakpoints for all text sizes, buttons, and cards
   * Ensured all modals and dialogs fit properly on mobile screens
   * Enhanced mobile user experience with touch-friendly interface elements
+- June 30, 2025.
+Critical mobile responsiveness and UI fixes:
+  * Fixed StarRating component to display horizontally with proper rating values and colored star icons
+  * Made CreatePostModal compact for mobile - reduced width, spacing, and font sizes to eliminate horizontal scrolling
+  * Fixed MyPostsModal with proper scrolling container for 5+ items display without overflow
+  * Completely rebuilt SafeMeetupModal for mobile compatibility with proper scrolling and compact design
+  * All modals now use 90vw width with max-width constraints and proper height management
+  * Eliminated horizontal scrolling issues on mobile devices across all modal components
+  * Enhanced star rating display with proper database values, centered alignment, and yellow star colors
 ```

 ## User Preferences